 - HEC 1213-Food Selection and Preparation.
-This course involves the study of nutrition as related to the body; the appreciation of principles in planning, preparing and serving meals suitable for family needs.
+This course involves the study of nutrition as related to the body; the appreciation of principles in planning preparing and serving meals suitable for family needs.
 One lecture and four laboratory periods per week.
 Three semester hours. - HEC 1313-Elementary Clothing.
 This course offers opportunities for clothing construction based on individual needs and experience.
 One lecture period and four hours laboratory per week.
 Three semester hours. - HEC 2213-Meal Management.
 This is a continuation of food selection and preparation 1213 with emphasis on more advanced planning, preparation, and services.
 Planned occasions for serving food.
 One lecture and four laboratory periods per week.
-Three semester hours.

-- HEC 2613-Home Economics for Moderns.
+Three semester hours. - HEC 2613-Home Economics for Moderns.
 The content of this course deals with all areas of home life essential to successful living.
 This course is designed to meet the needs of students in terminal programs and non-homemaking majors as well as homemaking majors.
 Three lecture periods per week with special projects in successful home management.
 Three semester hours. - SOC 2143-Marriage and Family.
-A course designed to analyze current problems in courtship, engagement, and early ears of marriage.
+A course designed to analyze current problems in courtship, engagement, and early years of marriage.
 Identifies the factors that contribute to success and happiness in marriage.
 Three semester hours. - HEC 1121-Introduction to Home Economics.
 A survey of home economics designed to show the value of home economics in personal and family living as well as in professional opportunities.
 One lecture period per week.
 One semester hour. - HEC 1112-Social Usage.
 A course designed to show students the essentials of good manners and accepted standards of social interaction.
 Two lecture periods per week.
 Two semester hours. - HEC 1131-Introduction to Modeling.
 One hour per week, first semester.
 A course designed to teach students, who are members of the Gulf Coast Models, all the fundamentals of visual poise together with modeling techniques.
 Through this course, a student will not only learn basic rules for a model, but will also study the various fields of modeling and gain experience modeling and writing commentaries.
 One semester hour. - HEC 1141-Modeling.
 One hour per week, either semester, plus fashion shows and rehearsals.
 A course designed to practice modeling and to learn to be professional models.
 The students will perform in style shows and for various other audiences.
 Prerequisite: Introduction to Modeling.
+One semester hours.

-One semester hour. - HEC 2833-Prenatal and Infant Care.
+- HEC 2833-Prenatal and Infant Care.
 The study of prenatal and maternal hygiene; care of infants from birth through the first year of life.
 Three lecture periods per week.
 Three semester hours. - HEC 1353-Art of Dress and Personal Grooming.
-Application of design principles in selection and coordination of clothing accessories.
+Application of design principles to selection and coordination of clothing accessories.
 Emphasis placed on individual care and grooming, figure problems, make-up techniques, and personal appearance for occupations and careers.
 Three lecture periods per week.
-Three semester hours. - HEC 2843-Single Living.
-This course is designed to prepare a person for independent single living.
-Basic concepts of cooking, clothing repair, household management and maintenance, personal finances and personal care are studied.
 Three semester hours.